BANTUNOMICS

 BTS-S100 / BTS-API-100

-The operating alphabet of a Bantu language — the complete, closed set of its legal syllables.
+The operating alphabet of a Bantu language — the complete, closed set of syllables it uses.
 Infrastructure, not a dataset.

 Why it matters — No frontier model can produce even one unaided; it stops BPE tokenizers from fracturing syllable boundaries and gives aligners the tone-bearing units.